 The retrospective statement is a required part of every IMP student's final project.
-It is a three- to five-page essay (please number your pages!) in which the student reflects on the various elements of his or her program (courses and tutorials, internships, extracurricular activities, etc.) with a view toward identifying connections among them.
+It is a three- to five-page essay (please number your pages!) in which the student reflects on the various elements of his or her program (courses and independent study, internships, extracurricular activities, etc.) with a view toward identifying connections among them.
 One useful approach to the statement is to consider this question: How do the various elements of your curriculum form an integrated whole?
 The retrospective statement might also recount challenges that arose during the student's IMP career and ways the student adapted in response.Back to top

 Writing Tutorial Services provides free tutoring on all stages of the writing process.Back to top